aaemnnosttv/silk/README.md

 Silk is a library designed as a thin layer on top of WordPress, abstracting away the mess of functions into a clean and expressive object-oriented API.
 Use as much or little as you want, while maintaining compatibility with everything else that's meant to work with WordPress.

-[See the Wiki](https://github.com/aaemnnosttv/silk/wiki) for examples and documentation.
+[Read the documentation](https://github.com/aaemnnosttv/silk-docs) for examples and more.

 ## Installation